 Palate

-Very lively, with a tangy attack; floral and fruity notes are very prominent (orange, broom) and slightly woody tannins on the finish (hints of cedar).
-A long finish supported by a strong, salty savory quality and tannins of elegant finesse.
+Very lively, with a tangy attack; floral and fruity notes are very prominent (orange, broom), and the finish features slightly woody tannins (hints of cedar).
+The long finish is supported by a strong, briny sapidity and tannins of elegant finesse.

 Serve